wikimedia/wikimedia-discovery-relevanceForge/README.md

 It makes sense to have multiple `TopNDiff` metrics—e.g., sorted and unsorted top 3, 5, 10, and 20—since these different stats tell different stories.

-**Statistics and Charts:** When statistics and charts are to be displayed, the mean (μ), standard deviation (σ), and median are computed, both for the number/count of differences and the percent differences.
+**Statistics and Charts:** When statistics and charts are to be displayed, the mean (μ), standard deviation (σ), median, and range are computed, both for the number/count of differences and the percent differences.
 These can be very different or nearly identical.
 For example, if every query got one more result in TotalHits, then that's +1 for every query, but for a query that originally had 1 result, it's +100%, but for a query that had 100 results, it's only +1%.
 For results that change from 0, (i.e., from 0 results to 5 results), the denominator used is 1 (so 0 to 5 is +500%).

 Three charts are currently provided: number/count differences ("All queries, by number of changed ——"), number/count differences after dropping all 0 changes ("Changed queries, by number of changed ——"), and percent differences after dropping all 0 changes ("Changed queries, by percent of changed ——").
 Since a change affecting 40% of queries is a pretty big change, the "0 changes" part of the graph often wildly dominates the rest.
 Dropping them effectively allows zooming in on the rest.

+A fourth chart is available, currently only shown for TotalHits under the Query Count metric: "Changed queries, changed by < 1000, by number of changed ——".
+This chart features number/count differences after dropping all 0 changes and all changes with a magnitude greater than ±1000.
+As above, dropping "0 changes" focuses on the smaller number of changes that are ≠0.
+Limiting to changes in the ±1000 range deals with another issue: sometimes the number of TotalHits can change by hundreds of thousands, though usually only for a very small number of queries; when that happens, the charts can get broken down into buckets with a span of 10,000 or even 100,000, which is not a useful level of detail.
+This chart breaks down a range no bigger than [-1000, 1000] into 100 buckets, which allows you to look in more detail at the range where most changes take place, regardless of any outliers.

 Charts are currently automatically generated by matplotlib, and sometimes have trouble with scale and outliers.
 Still, it's nice to get some idea of the distribution since the distributions of changes we see are often not normal, and thus μ, σ, and median are useful benchmarks, but don't tell the whole story.